 Lisa’s 21.
 She’s bright, articulate and funny.
 And she loves an inspirational quote.
 Since the age of 17, she’s been living in homeless and temporary accommodation.
 She recently moved into her own place and since July, she’s been working with her Penumbra Recovery Worker, Sharon, through our supported living service.
-Lisa’s mental health and wellbeing is gradually improving as she learns to process past trauma, she now has somewhere she can call home, and she’s building and maintaining social connections through her new job.
+Lisa’s mental health and wellbeing is gradually improving as she learns to process past trauma, she now has somewhere she can call home, and she’s building and maintaining social connections through her new job and volunteer work.

 This is Lisa’s story.